As an Amazon Associate and eBay Partner I earn from qualifying purchases. This post may contain affiliate links to products I recommend.

 • Surface rust around the floor

-• 3rd row rear seats removed including seatbelts (see rules below)
+• 3rd row rear seats removed, including seatbelts (see rules below)

 Road Test: